lando/lando/docs/basics/installation.md

 ## Hardware Requirements

 ::: warning Not for the faint of heart!
 Note that Lando is basically a PaaS running on your computer and as such we don't recommend you use it [UNLESS YOU'VE GOT POWER!!!](https://www.youtube.com/watch?v=NowdrL6fvb4).
-Said another way this ain't your grandaddy's local dev environment.
 :::

+### Minimum requirements

+You _can_ run Lando using the below but your experience may be less than ideal.

+*   2-core processor
+*   4GB+ RAM
+*   25GB+ of available disk space

+### Preferred

+We've found the below or better to deliver the best experience.

 *   8-core processor
 *   16GB+ RAM